LALA BABA CEMETERY

 The cemetery is on Little Lala Baba, facing west towards the sea.
 It was formed after the Armistice by the concentration of 9 small cemeteries and a few isolated graves.
 It covers an area of 1,136 square metres and contains the graves of 200 soldiers from the United Kingdom.
 The unammed graves are 53 in number and special memorials are erected to 16 soldiers known or believed to be buried among them.

+The Cemetery is permanently open and may be visited at any time.
 Visitors are kindly requested to close the gate leading to the cemetery.

 The eight month campaign in Gallipoli was fought by Commonwealth and French forces in an attempt to force Turkey out of the war, to relieve the deadlock of the Western Front in France and Belgium, and to open a supply route to Russia through the Dardanelles and the Black Sea.